bhemar/raspberry-metrics/README.md

 ![IP_config](./preview/raspberry_IP_config.jpg)

-The "main" Raspberry will have all 3 services installed (Prometheus, Node exporter and Grafana), and the "additional Raspberries" will have only Node exporter service installed.
+The "main" Raspberry will have all 4 services installed (Prometheus, Node exporter, rpi_exporter and Grafana), and the "additional Raspberries" will have Node exporter and rpi_exporter service installed.

 The main Raspberry will collect metrics from all additional Raspberries (if configured), so they must be accessible from the main Raspberry.